FinalVossler/Root-Front-Host/README.md

 - Translate the date in the order title
 - Add backend verifications for when a shipping method is about to be deleted.
 Block the deletion when it's used for an existing order
 - Fix the field copy function.
 It can be simpler
+- One of the strategies to improve performance is to convey the loading to the startup of the entire application.
+  Load all elements with limited numbers at the beginning (like roles and models), and load the first page for each element for the rest

 - 2 Mains problems: (1) Data redondancy between objects (would be good to have a frontend database like meteor or apollo client), and (2) cascade deleting and optional foreign keys (objects)
 - Test performance when there is a thousand of products in the db